 - directory entry fields to display information such as profile picture, name, preferred pronoun, contact information, and information about the user

-- a searchable directory to display an aggregated list of all profiles.
+- a searchable directory to display an aggregated list of all profiles in either grid or table style.
 Visitors can search based on name or filter by affiliation (the filter will automatically be hidden if it's not used).

 Getting started with the people directory